Role of Project Manager Responsibilities

 - Based on the above estimate & planning, a material requirement schedule is prepared by the project manager and submitted to the procurement team for further process.

 6. Resource Estimation

-- Based on the quantum of work & timelines, the project manager shall work out the resource requirement i.e. Estimation of the number of labors (or) machinery required.
+- Based on the quantum of work & timelines, the project manager shall work out the resource requirement, i.e. Estimation of the number of labors (or) machinery required.

-- Machinery is an integral part of the construction, were based on project specifications there are multiple types of machinery that are available in the market.
+- Machinery is an integral part of the construction, were based on project specifications, there are multiple types of machinery that are available in the market.
 The project manager shall shortlist the machinery as per the project requirement and further procures the same considering budgeting assumptions.

 - Budgeting is one of the major portfolios of a project manager.
-All the quantities of materials & resources (Staff, labor, machinery, etc.) requirements which are worked out earlier are converted into cost and project manager shall prepare the budget in accordance with the cost allotted by the management and subsequent expectations of the customer.
+All the quantities of materials & resources (Staff, labor, machinery, etc.) requirements which are worked out earlier are converted into cost, and the project manager shall prepare the budget in accordance with the cost allotted by the management and subsequent expectations of the customer.

 - After a rigorous exercise on different options, the best budget shall be proposed to the management by the project manager, and necessary assumptions and benefits are clearly stated to management for further approval.

 - Once the budget is approved by the management, then the project manager shall start with the resource deployment and execution.